Sunday Afternoon Baseball

 Sunday Afternoon Baseball is the de facto branding used for nationally televised live game telecasts of Major League Baseball games on Sunday afternoons during the regular season.

 History

 Early versions (1958–1964)

-The first Sunday afternoon broadcasts of its kind occurred in 1958 when, CBS added a Sunday Game of the Week.
+The first Sunday afternoon broadcasts of Major League Baseball occurred in 1958 when CBS added a Sunday Game of the Week.
 Two years later, NBC launched their own Sunday telecasts to go with their Saturday afternoon Game of the Week broadcasts.

 In 1962, CBS dropped the Sunday baseball Game of the Week once the NFL season started, dropping the option clause for affiliates to carry baseball or football in place since 1957.
 NBC's Sunday afternoon telecasts would last through the end of the 1964 season.